 Famous Napa Valley Wineries

 This Getaway of Napa Valley wineries will take you up Highway 29 from Yountville, just past the town of St Helena.
-The eight famous and historic wineries on this list represent wineries that have been instrumental in giving Napa Valley wineries their worldwide recognition.
+The eight famous and historic wineries on this list represent wineries instrumental in giving Napa Valley wineries worldwide recognition.
 You may want to plan a restaurant stop for lunch in St. Helena or at the northern end of the valley in the town of Calistoga.
-Charles Krug is the only winery that currently has a picnic area.
 Always book your lodging in advance.
 Use the Napa Valley Wine Country Planning Guide to help organize your getaway.
 Once you decide which wineries to visit, call and book your tasting reservation.

 A selection of Historic Napa Valley Wineries